achyutgk23/disaster-response-project/README.md

 # **Disaster Response Classification Project**
 This project aims to classify real time messages received from places where disaster is happening.
 These messages are collected in the real time and classified/directed towards relevant categories/departments of Disaster Response Team.
-The dataset from Figure Eight has been used for this project.
+The dataset from 'Figure Eight' has been used for this project.
 In this project, the data was analyzed, cleaned and a classification model was built to classify the messages to relevant organizations.

 # **Packages and Installations**